boypt/openssh-rpms/README.md

 ### for CentOS5:

 - Perl 5.10+ is needed (just `./configure.gnu && make && make install`)
-- gcc44 is prefered
+- `gcc44` is prefered

 ## Security

-As OLD system still on production, the reasons are not for TOP security, but for compatibility.
+As OLD systems that are still on production, TOP security is hardly the first concern, while compatibility is.

-Thus this package provede the following options in `sshd_config` to act like the triditional version sshd.
+This package provede the following options in `/etc/ssh/sshd_config` to act like the triditional version sshd.

 ```
 UsePAM yes